Home

 Researching your topics

-KEYWORDS DEMAND SUPPLY POTENTIAL
+KEYWORDS SEARCHES COMPETITION POTENTIAL

-When you look at the results, the number listed under "counts" is the number that you need put under the "Demand" heading for each of your keywords (concepts or topics).
-Continue doing this for each of your keywords, recording the results for each keyword.
+When you get the results, the number listed under "global monthly searches" is the number that you need to put under the "Searches" heading for each of your concepts or topics.
+For example, horse training shows 165000 global monthly searches.

 • Under "Step 1" choose competition from the pull-down menu